 Other energy-saving tips include short showers, turning TVs when leaving a room, washing laundry in cold water, turning down the temperature on electric water heaters, and keeping overhead doors closed as much as possible on attached garages.
 Unplugging chargers, electronic devices, and small appliances when not in use can also reduce vampire loads, or electricity consumed when appliances are powered off.

-Making these simple changes will noticeably reduce your electricity consumption and, ultimately, your electric bill.
+Making these simple changes will noticeably reduce your electricity consumption.